-In your Account Preferences, there is an option to Whitelist Domains.
-Whitelisting domains means that your pages will only load on the base URLs you place here.
-If you leave this setting blank, no whitelisting will occur and any appropriate domain will work.
+In your Account Preferences, there is an option to set Allowed Domains.
+Allowed domains means that your pages will only load on the base URLs you place here.
+If you leave this setting blank, no modification will occur and any appropriate domain will work.

 How does it work?

 For example, if you have set up a Base URL for your pages which is action.mycharity.org, rather than the default e-activist.com, then your pages can load using either URL.

 That is, the same page will display whether using action.mycharity.com/page/00000/petition/1 or e-activist.com/page/00000/petition/1.

 However, if you edit the allowed domain setting by adding the domain “action.mycharity.org” to it, then only action.mycharity.com/page/00000/petition/1 will work.
 The e-activist.com version will show a page “Not found”.